simonvoelcker/astrotools/README.md

  - skimage, simple-pid and PySerial for tracking and motor control
  - matplotlib and influxdb for analytics
  - astrometry.net image calibration CLI tools (specifically solve-field)
- - astropy for FITS files, but propably much more later
+ - astropy for FITS files

 # the tools